aws-samples/non-profit-blockchain/blockchain-explorer/README.md

 vi ~/blockchain-explorer/swagger.json
 ```

-Update the 'servers' property, using the same DNS as in step 5:
+Update the 'servers' property, using the same DNS as in step 5.
+Make sure you remove the port 8080 from the URL:

 ```
 {